VSChina/odd-or-even-function/README.md

 ## <a name="prepare"></a>Prepare Jenkins server

 1. Deploy a [Jenkins Master](https://aka.ms/jenkins-on-azure) on Azure.
-If you don't have one, view the [quickstart](https://docs.microsoft.com/en-us/azure/jenkins/install-jenkins-solution-template) to set up one in Azure.
+If you don't have one, view this [quickstart](https://docs.microsoft.com/en-us/azure/jenkins/install-jenkins-solution-template) to set up one in Azure.

 1. Sign in to the Jenkins instance with SSH and run the following commands:
     *  Install maven using command: ``` sudo apt install -y maven.```
     * Install [Azure Functions Core Tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local).
-E.g., for Ubuntu 16.04 / Linux Mint 18, run the follow to install :
+E.g., for Ubuntu 16.04 / Linux Mint 18, run the follow commands to install :
         * ```wget -q https://packages.microsoft.com/config/ubuntu/16.04/packages-microsoft-prod.deb```
         * ```sudo dpkg -i packages-microsoft-prod.deb```
         * ```sudo apt-get update```